kevinwkc/TableauR_ExploratoryAnalysis/README.md

 Notes on the _Rserve_ directory:
 * _Rserve.cmd_: double-clicking on this file will start a R session and run the code in _Rserve_run.R_
 * _Rserve_run.R_: this file contains the R script that will start Rserve
-	+ since Rserve is started using the R Rserve() function, so the path to R.dll is automatically sent to Rserve.exe
+	+ since Rserve is started using the R Rserve() function, the path to R.dll is automatically sent to Rserve.exe
 	+ we also pass _Rserve.conf_ as an argument
 * _Rserve.conf_: this simply tells Rserve to source _Rserve_preload.R_ at startup
 * _Rserve_preload.R_: this R script will be sourced when starting Rserve